ppsilv/myUPS/README.md

 # myUPS
-A application to hold login,password and secret data you need to access other applications, sites, servers and etc.
+An application to hold login,password and secret data you need to access other applications, sites, servers and etc.